 - Bruce Karas, Vice President, Environment & Sustainability; The Coca-Cola Co.

 - Robert ter Kuile, Senior Director Sustainability, Global Public Policy; PepsiCo Inc.

 - Dina Kuykendal, EHS Director; Baker Hughes

 - Tim Lindsey, Global Director of Sustainable Development; Caterpillar Inc.

-- Raymond Lizotte, Director, IT Environmental Stewardship Office; Schneider Electric SA
+- Raymond Lizotte, Director, IT Environmental Stewardship Office; Schneider Electric SE

 - Richard Love, Manager, Environmental Sustainability; United Technologies Corp.